Meet the her words team - Mimo Mukii

 identity, intersectional feminism, representation and decolonisation.
 I’m Kenyan-Filipino,

 and I grew up in Canberra.
 I love trash TV, drumming and being sarcastic.

 What has been your role at her words?
 How would you describe what you do?

-I’m a producer with her words, alongside Emma and Daphne.
+I’m a producer with her words, alongside Emma.
 I help organise production of

 the web series, which includes discussing themes, looking for interviewees and locking down